KristianColville1/raza-noodles/README.md

 <summary>Outcomes</summary>
 <br>

-After looking into other websites that offered similar services to Raza Noodles, I found it was a good fit for the concept I was striving to achieve.
+After looking into other websites that offered similar services to Raza Noodles, I found these colors as a good fit for the concept I was striving to achieve.
 It's self evident that the orange peel color has something to do with food.
 The black fit the role Raza noodles was after, an elegent design.

 <br>